-The corporate website for Sunrise Real Estate Corp., a licensed real estate brokerage firm in Brooklyn, New York.
+The corporate website I created for Sunrise Real Estate Corp. and Voro Real Estate, two licensed real estate brokerage firms in Brooklyn, New York.
 The site is dynamic, and can be revised in real-time via a FileMaker database.
 Price changes, ad copy, listing features, and other specifications can be updated in seconds without knowledge of web coding, HTML, or technical authoring systems.
 The site can accommodate an unlimited number of listings in the city's 195 neighborhoods.
 The structure is flexible, and could be adapted to virtually any metropolitan area worldwide with minimal recoding.
 I was responsible for the entire site from start to finish, including technical strategy, hierarchical structure, content organization, layout, typography/creative direction, back-end integration, and site management and administration.

 Photographs | Space 347

-A small excerpt of hundreds of photographs taken of Space 347, a 24-room boutique hotel I operated in the Williamsburg neighborhood of Brooklyn, New York.
+A small excerpt of hundreds of photographs I took of Space 347, a 24-room boutique hotel I operated in the Williamsburg neighborhood of Brooklyn, New York.
 The photos are a visual record of a lodging establishment that was unique in the city.
-I was responsible not only for the photography of the hotel, but also for the architecture, the day-to-day management, the interior design, and the lighting.
+I was responsible not only for the photography of the hotel, but also for its architecture, its interior design, its lighting and its day-to-day management.
 These photos are good examples of my aesthetic sensibility, in both the framing and the content of the images.